-The GRAMMY® nominated Gotham Jazz Orchestra brings together a star-studded roster of New York City musicians.
+The Gotham Jazz Orchestra brings together a star-studded roster of New York City musicians.
 Featured soloists include Chris Potter (tenor saxophone), Jason Rigby (tenor saxophone), Ben Kono (alto saxophone), Charles Pillow (alto saxophone), Marvin Stamm (trumpet), John Patitucci (bass), Jared Schonig (drums), Nir Felder (guitar), Jody Redhage Ferber (cello), James Shipp (percussion), and the up and coming Brazilian vocalist Jamile Staevie Ayres.

-Featured Protagonists
+The Protagonists

 Ansel Adams